acarlos01sc/numathap/docs/Architecture.md

 # Parser-AST

-The Parser-AST represents only the grammatical organization of an expression.
+The Parser-AST represents the grammatical structure of an expression.

-It contains no mathematical semantics.

-Its sole purpose is to preserve the structure produced by parsing.
+Its purpose is to preserve the syntax recognized by the Parser.

+Parser-AST nodes contain no mathematical behavior and are independent of the execution engine.

+The Parser-AST exists only as an intermediate representation between parsing and mathematical interpretation.

 ---

 # Math-AST Builder

-The **Math-AST Builder** converts the Parser-AST into a **Math-AST**.
+The **Math-AST Builder** converts the Parser-AST into a Math-AST.

-While the Parser-AST models syntax, the Math-AST models mathematical meaning.
+While the Parser-AST represents syntax, the Math-AST represents mathematical meaning.

-Equivalent syntactic constructions may therefore produce the same mathematical representation.
+Equivalent syntactic constructs may therefore produce equivalent mathematical representations.

+This separation allows the mathematical representation to remain independent of parser implementation details and enables future frontends to generate the same Math-AST.

+---

+# Mathematical Representation

+## Math-AST

-The Math-AST is independent of the parser implementation and may eventually be generated by different frontends.
+The Math-AST is the central mathematical representation used by numathap.

+Unlike the Parser-AST, it models mathematical concepts instead of grammar rules.

+Execution backends never operate directly on the Parser-AST.

+Instead, all execution components receive the Math-AST (or a Prepared-AST derived from it), allowing multiple algorithms to share the same mathematical representation.

+The Math-AST contains no execution logic.

+Its responsibility is solely to represent mathematical expressions in a form suitable for further processing.

 ---